Immediate Past President – Tony Corr

-Treasurer – Julia Jamieson
+Treasurer and Acting President – Julia Jamieson

 I have been part of the Collingwood All Stars family since 2012 when my son first started playing Mini ball.
 The real strength of the Collingwood All Stars Basketball Club is that it is inner city Club providing more than just a sporting pathway for a diverse range of kids.

 I look forward to serving on a Committee full of people that are clearly committed to developing the Club and creating opportunities for all of its members.

 Registrar – Chris Walton

 After seeing the benefit our two children received from the club, plus all the friends I have made, it was time to try and give back by joining the committee.
 Our club gives kids, from all sorts of backgrounds, an opportunity to not only learn and play basketball, but to develop as assets to this wonderful community in which we live.

 Basketball is all about teamwork.
 As a not for profit, member owned and run organisation, we can all play a role in making our club stronger- from big jobs like coaching a team to picking up some kids who need transport to the game.
 I’m proud of our club’s values.
 I look forward to hearing your ideas on how we can make a great and growing club even better.